Liverpool 9–0 Crystal Palace (1989): Aftermath

-The win saw Liverpool replace Millwall on top of the first division on goal difference.
+The win saw Liverpool replace Millwall at the top of the First Division on goal difference.
 Aldridge bade his farewell to the fans at the final whistle, throwing his shirt and boots into the Kop.

-Liverpool's form actually stuttered slightly after the game.
+Liverpool's form stuttered slightly after the game.
 Four days later they played Norwich City at Anfield but the match was an anticlimactic goalless draw with Peter Beardsley and Glenn Hysén each missing an open goal.
-The following Tuesday, Liverpool found themselves 2–1 down at home to third division strugglers Wigan Athletic in the League Cup.
+The following Tuesday, Liverpool found themselves 2–1 down at home to Third Division strugglers Wigan Athletic in the League Cup.
 However, they fought back to win that match 5–2 and then won the Merseyside derby away to Everton 3–1 the following weekend.

 Liverpool ended the season as Champions, their 18th league title.
 Palace survived relegation, finishing 15th, and were able to inflict revenge on Liverpool later in the season, beating them 4–3 in an FA Cup semi-final at Villa Park.
 They went on to lose the Final against Manchester United after a replay.
 Their goalkeeper Perry Suckling's career never quite recovered from conceding nine – he soon lost his place to new signing Nigel Martyn, and left the club in 1992, joining Watford (where he replaced a Liverpool-bound David James), before drifting into lower- and non-league football.

 A similar hammering occurred between the two sides in December 2020 during the 2020–21 Premier League season, with Liverpool winning 7–0 at Selhurst Park to record their biggest ever away win in the top flight, and consigning Palace to their record home defeat.

 On 27 August 2022, Liverpool would equal their record for biggest ever top-flight win when they recorded a 9–0 victory over AFC Bournemouth in the Premier League.